amedia/dbtwiz/README.md

 # automatic reauthentication if needed.
 auth_check = true

-# Command for opening model source files in editor
+# Command for opening model source files in editor, with empty
+# curly braces where the file path should be inserted.
+If curly
+# braces are left out, the file name will be appended at the end.
+# Some examples:
+# - Visual Studio Code: "code {}"
+# - Emacs (with running server): "emacsclient -n {}"
-editor = "code"
+editor = "code {}"

 # Enable debug logging of some internal dbtwiz operations.
 You won't
 # need this unless you're working on or helping troubleshoot dbtwiz.